 Tax and Distributive Justice

-The class contains a writing requirement that students can satisfy in two ways: (i) prepare five short papers (4-6 pages) on issues covered in class; or (ii) prepare a long research paper (25-30 pages) on a topic that may or may not have been covered in class.
-Students choosing the second alternative can, if desired, qualify the paper for the law school's upper-level writing requirement.
+The course contains a writing requirement that students can satisfy in one of two ways: (i) four “reaction” papers (of at least 5 pages) on issues covered in class; or (ii) a long research paper (at least 20 pages excluding footnotes) on a topic that may or may not have been covered in class and that, at a student’s choosing, can qualify for the law school's upper-level writing requirement as well as the Tax and Business Certificates.

 Graduation Requirements: May meet Advanced Writing Requirement with the instructor's permission.